 Age is a prerequisite factor in determining an Area's qualification as a "conservation area".
 As is clearly set forth in the Act, 50% or more of the structures must have an age of 35 years or greater in order to meet this criterion.
-The Area contains 49 buildings, of which 35 (71.4%) are 35 years of age or older, as determined by field surveys.
+All of the buildings contained with the Area are 35 years of age or older, as determined by field surveys.
 More than 50% of the buildings exceed 35 years of age; therefore, the age threshold is met for qualifying the improved property within the Area as a conservation area.